rishabh-ink/remember/readme.md

 say awesome # Only on Mac OS X; use espeak on GNU/Linux.
 Windows users, sorry, no awesomeness for you!
 ```

-### Downloading dependencies behind a firewall

-Downloading dependencies over `git://` may be blocked if you are behind a firewall.
+:warning: Downloading dependencies over `git://` may be blocked if you are behind a firewall.
 The solution is to configure Git to use `https://` instead of `git://`.
 Run the following to force Git to use HTTPS:

 ```
 git config url.https://.insteadOf git://